Plant DetailShow Menu

 Description

-The vine prefers morning sun and afternoon shade.
+The creeping or sprawling herbaceous perennial prefers morning sun and afternoon shade.
 It will tolerate full shade and can tolerate full sun with adequate watering.
 Rich or sandy well-drained soil is preferred.
 It propagates by self-sowing of seeds from the previous season.
-It is dormant in winter so think about placement as it will leave a bare spot in the landscape.
+It dies back and goes dormant in winter.
 While it is hardy down to zone 7 in cold climates it can be grown as an annual.

 The pipevine swallowtail butterfly uses the plant as a food source.
-Their caterpillars will strip the above-ground growth of the plant in mid-summer and the adult butterflies will return to lay more eggs.
+Their caterpillars will strip the above-ground growth of the plant in mid-summer. and the adult butterflies will return to lay more eggs.
 When the new caterpillars emerge in the spring they feast on the tuberous roots.
-The pipevine swallowtail butterfly is immune to the poison in this particular species that can cause problems for humans.
 If swallowtail larval browsing is too heavy consider planting one of the larger pipevines.

 See this plant in the following landscape: